 I love teaching because I love meeting new people and opening their minds to biology and science in general.
 I have taught everything from introductory biology, to coral reef ecology, from environmental science to anatomy & physiology.
 I am a renaissance woman of science.
 I work as hard as I can, when I can (hence the picture of me working in the car with my son) because I know my students do the same.

-Since coming to Laney, I have been teaching Biology 24: Basic Human Anatomy & Physiology, Biology 20 A/B: Anatomy and Physiology, and Biology 28: Human Nutrition, Biol 10: Introductory Biology, Biol 11: Introductory Biology (lecture only), Biol 201/202: Medical Terminology I/II
+Since coming to Laney, I have been teaching Biology 24: Basic Human Anatomy & Physiology, Biology 20 A/B: Anatomy and Physiology, Biology 28: Human Nutrition, Biol 10: Introductory Biology, Biol 11: Introductory Biology (lecture only), Biol 201/202: Medical Terminology I/II

 I am an active participant in my own education to be the best teacher I can be.
 To that end I am a committed member of CCB FEST out of San Francisco State University.
 I also participated in professional development that drives a student centered learning environment such as participating in SABER West meetings, CURE workshops, Black Minds Matter workshops, and more.

 Visit the Biology Department Website for more information.